Favorable Insurance Rulings Obtained by our Firm

 Greenlake v.
 Allstate (2015)

 This 15 unit condominium was built in 1985.
 Allstate insured the property from 1988-1993.
 There was a history of water leakage repairs including a deck replacement project in 2011.
-Our firm obtained a recovery that was almost 100% of the cost of repairs on behalf of the Association which helped to fund a full building envelope restoration.

 The Court issued a favorable ruling to the Association which held: